DrStefanFriedrich/f2blib/README.md

 ByteBuddy as well as cglib extend ASM.
 ByteBuddy is optimized for runtime speed.
 ASM is very small, very fast, has no dependencies to other libraries, and is a low-level bytecode generation system.
-Is also has a class called ASMifier which can transform arbitrary .class files to .java files containing all the ASM statements needed to reproduce the class.
+It also has a class called ASMifier which can transform arbitrary .class files to .java files containing all the ASM statements needed to reproduce the class.
 For the last reason we chose ASM.